pmean/build-website/text/99/linear.md

 pattern in this plot.

-I also looked at the residuals versus the feeding groups and versus mother\'s age.
+I also looked at the residuals versus the feeding groups and versus mother's age.
 Both showed no systematic trend or pattern (graphs not shown).

 The following plot examines normality of the residuals.